MLeidel/gptcom/README.md

 All arguments typed after the command are input as the one prompt.

-When executed with no arguments a GUI text input box opens to accept and edit your typed text input.
+When executed with no arguments a GUI text input box opens to accept your prompt.

 A running text log is kept: /$HOME/gptcom.log

+---

 gptcom uses three environment variables: